deniszholob/template-nx-project/README.md

 # Support Me

-If you find the cheat sheet or the source code useful, consider:
+If you find the app or the source code useful, consider:

 - Donating Ko-fi: https://ko-fi.com/deniszholob
 - Supporting on Patreon: https://www.patreon.com/deniszholob